Libyans celebrate free vote despite violence

 "Just one year ago, Libyans were still fighting against a brutal tyrant," said British Foreign Secretary William Hague, whose government was a main player in the conflict.

-"Today marks a further milestone towards realising Libyans' ambitions for a peaceful, stable, prosperous and democratic country," said Hague.
+"Today marks a further milestone towards realizing Libyans' ambitions for a peaceful, stable, prosperous and democratic country," said Hague.

 Yet many easterners remain angry the east has been allotted only 60 seats in the assembly compared with 102 for the west and have vowed to keep up their fight for greater national representation.